Sharing passion for aviation!

 After his military service, he was able to use his familiarity with the Huskie to get a job flying surplus Kaman H-43 Huskies in the Pacific NW timber industry.
 These were powered by Pratt and Whitney radial engines as used in the AT6 Texan basic trainer.
 He had several interesting pictures of a forest fertilizing job, one of which included his brother Richard Van Grunsven acting as a ground crew hooker loading the fertilizer.
 (Is there a new call sign for Dick somewhere in here?)
 Jerry also had a very interesting short video of a young civilian pilot in a Kaman K-MAX doing precision transport of trees during selective logging.
 At first glance, you saw a K-MAX dropping off a couple of large de-limbed trees.
 But after several re-runs and Jerry’s narrative, you recognized the skill involved as in one fluid motion, the pilot touched the butts of the trees to earth, lowered them down gently so they wouldn’t shatter, released the weighted hook, swung it gently across the yard right into the hands of a waiting logger to hook up a bundle of chokers, and then flew off.

 Following Jerry’s presentation, there was a discussion of the Cessna 120 project.
 The project leader, Chris Riedener, is leaving on a six-month Walkabout with his wife from south to north on the Pacific Crest Trail (cue the movie “Wild” starring Reese Witherspoon).
-The wings are covered and the engine is rebuilt.
+The wings are covered and the engine has been completely overhauled.
 The plan is to polish the fuselage and tail feathers before re-assembly of the airframe and mounting the engine.
 We may also clean up the instruments and instrument panel.
 Ken Howe will be coordinating the work parties.
 You can contact him at c120@eaa105.org to get involved and learn the art of aluminum aircraft polishing.

 Youth Programs